Pliva (river): Pliva Waterfall

-At the confluence with the Vrbas, the Pliva forms the magnificent 22 meters high Pliva Waterfall for which the town of Jajce is famous and along with numerous historic, cultural, architectural and natural monuments represent towns robust and valuable heritage and tourist attraction.
+At the confluence with the Vrbas, the Pliva forms a 22 meters high Pliva Waterfall for which the town of Jajce is known amongst other attractions.

 Flyfishing

 The Pliva river is famous for its clean water, particularly near the source in the mountains and its richness in fish which makes the river so attractive for flyfishing, not just in Bosnia and Herzegovina but also in the region.
 A part of the 16th FIPS-Mouche European Fly Fishing Championship was held on the lake.
 The fishing societies Zlatovčica from Jajce and Jezero are managing the fishing from the lake to the confluence with Vrbas.